libp2p/specs/pubsub/gossipsub/partial-messages.md

 Gossipsub MUST forward all messages to the application, not just messages from peers.

+## Upgrading a topic to use partial messages

+Rolling out partial messages on an existing topic allows for incremental migration with backwards compatibility.
+The steps are as follows:

+1. Deploy nodes that support partial messages, but do not request them for the target topic.
+The goal is to seed support for partial messages before making the switch.
+Nodes signal their support for partial messages by setting the subscribe option `supportsSendingPartial` to true.
+2. Slowly deploy and monitor nodes that request (and implicitly support) partial messages.
+These nodes should find peers that send them partial messages from the previous step.
+Nodes request partial messages by setting the subscribe option `requestPartial` to true.

+### Supporting both full and partial messages for a topic

+Partial messages use the same mesh as "full" messages.
+Supporting both is straightforward.
+If a peer subscribes to a topic with a "requestPartial", the node SHOULD send the peer partial messages.
+Otherwise, send the node full messages.

+On the receiving side, if the node is in a mixed network of partial and full messages, and it requests partial messages, the node MUST support receiving full messages.

+## Creating a topic to only use partial messages

+There is currently no mechanism to specify a topic should only be used for partial messages.
+A future extension may define this.

+With this extension nodes can choose to only graft peers that support partial messages, and prune those that do not.

 ## Protobuf

 Refer to the protobuf registry at `./extensions/extensions.proto`